 "Now that I've got kids, it's become really important for me on the health front to try to buy as much organic produce as possible." - Jamie Oliver, UK celebrity chef, in BBC Good Food magazine

-Saving money Sustainable living not only helps the planet, it helps your pockets too!
+Sustainable living not only helps the planet, it helps your pockets too!
 Turn off that light and switch off the standby on your television.
 Recycling can also save you money.
 Instead of buying new items at inflated prices, why not look for second hand goods at a fraction of the price?
 It could save you a small fortune over the course of a year and also help the environment.
+Sites such as Piggy Bank offer great ways to save money and reduce your carbon footprint.
 See our mobile phone recycling section on how to recycle your old phone for cash.

 Energy saving devices If everyone boiled only the water they needed, we could save enough electricity to run all the street lights in the UK!
 Plus, almost a billion pounds of electricity is wasted in the UK every year by people leaving appliances on standby!.